2025 ICD-10-CM Diagnosis Code A67

 - Parasites cause body lice, head lice, and scabies

-You are at a higher risk for a skin infection if you:
+You are more likely to get a skin infection if you:

 - Have poor circulation